dpolivaev/currency-converter-kata/README.md

 `Y = rate * X` where `X` is the purchase price,  and`rate` is the exchange rate between source and target currencies.

 Currency exchange rates are provided by `N` partner banks.
-Each bank publishes a list of exchange rates for various currencies, using a different base currency.
+Each bank publishes a list of exchange rates for various currencies, using their own base currency.
 For example:

 - Bank A might define rates relative to **1 USD**,
 - Bank B might define rates relative to **1 RUB**.